KennethWilke/PingdomLib/README.txt

 API Calls
 ---------

-* Checks (incomplete documentation, can check and add but not yet delete)
+* Checks (can add, check and modify but not yet delete)
 * Contacts
 * Credits
 * Probes